-On Saturday 9th June 2018 staff from Loxwood Medical Practice once again participated in the Loxwood Village Fete and Dog show.
-We were on hand to attend as First Aiders in case of any medical emergency.
-As ‘Your partner for a healthier future’ our doctors and nurses provided information about healthy eating, diet and exercise.
-Some delicious home made 'healthy' popcorn and summer fruit pots were available to taste.
-Our Nurses also had information on overseas travel and sun safety handing out samples of sun screen.
+On Saturday 8th June 2019 staff from Loxwood Medical Practice will once again participate in the Loxwood Village Fete and Dog show.
+We will be on hand to attend as First Aiders in case of any medical emergency.
+As ‘Your partner for a healthier future’ our doctors and nurses will be providing information about healthy eating, diet and exercise.
+Some delicious 'healthy' snacks will be available to taste.
+Come along and see how we can support your with your health and wellbeing.

 Health and Wellbeing Fayre 2018

 On Friday 14th September Loxwood Medical Practice opened its doors for its second Health and Wellbeing Fayre following on from its successful inaugural event in 2016.
 The practice mission statement ‘Your partner for a healthier future’ reflected the ethos of the afternoon.